YangletLiu/RL4QC/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] design and implement the MPS-based simulation enviromnet
+- [x] design and implement the MPS-based simulation enviromnet (Gym style)
-- [x] design and implement the TTN-based simulation environment
+- [x] design and implement the TTN-based simulation environment (Gym style)
 - [x] Using RL algorithm to solve the MPS-based quantum circuits simulation problem
 - [x] Using RL algorithm to solve the TTN-based quantum circuits simulation problem
 - [ ] Dataset and benchmark